 is only aware of topology domains via nodes that exist with those labels.
 If the above deployment is deployed to a cluster with nodes only in a single zone, all of the pods will schedule on those nodes as kube-scheduler

 isn’t aware of the other zones.
 For this topology spread to work as expected with the scheduler, nodes must already exist in all zones.
-This issue will be resolved in Kubernetes 1.24 with the addition of the MinDomainsInPodToplogySpread
+The minDomains

-property to inform the scheduler of the number of eligible domains.
+is used to inform the scheduler of the number of eligible domains, even if there is a Node running there to avoid this issue.

 Warning